Yasid: Jordanian era

 In 1961, the population was 714.

 Post 1967

 Since the Six-Day War in 1967, Yasid has been under Israeli occupation, and the same year the population was recorded as 816.

 After the 1995 accords, all of the land in Yasid is classified as Area A land.

+Demography

+Local origins

+The residents of Yasid have their origins in Shefa-Amr.
+Several families live in Yasid, such as the Thaher family, descending from Zahir al-Umar, the king of Galilee in the 18th century AD.
+This family owns castles and ancient historical buildings dating back hundreds of years.
+In addition, there is the Mashaqi family, which resides in the eastern part of the town.